Renaud-D-Harreville/nextcloud-docker/README.md

 Annd, that's it !! :)

+### launch nextcloud application

-You now have configure your nextcloud server and can launch it with the same command : go to the *src/nextcloud* directory and launch :
+You now have configured your nextcloud server and can launch it with the same command : go to the *src/nextcloud* directory and launch :

     cd src/nextcloud/
     docker-compose up --build -d

-You will have to wait a bit (maybe minutes) to get your nextcloud avaible, because Let's Encrypt can make some time to deliver you a certificate.
-(But, sincerely, the is still way more too easy ! :) ).
+You will have to wait a bit (maybe minutes) to get your nextcloud avaible, because containers have to wait for each other (app must wait database for example) to be up !
+You can check the logs (docker logs <container_name>) to view if everything is OK !

 *You can now go to your web site using nextcloud.mydomain.com adress, and see the nextcloud login page.
 Congratulation, you now have a nextcloud application :).*

 > Note : If you cannot view your site, maybe you have to wait a bit more or you have to check your DNS configuration (that i won't explain here !), make sure you can access to nextcloud.mydomain.com adress by just typing it in your browser adress bar !
 (An nginx message must appear !).

+### Configure a bit more your nextcloud

+Maybe you will notice that if you go in the settings -> overview page, their is some trouble :
+So, we will fix here the two of them about databases indexes and big-int format.
+For this, connect yourself to your docker container and execute the two commands :

+    docker exec -it --user www-data nextcloud-app sh php occ db:add-missing-indices
+    php occ db:convert-filecache-bigint

+This will supress the corresponding messages (and improve performances on your server..)

 # Now, onlyoffice !